A day out in Kent with kids from London, is such a lovely and easy break from the city chaos that I wonder why we didn’t explore this area earlier.

 Botany bay is a residential area, not a village.
 The attraction of the place is the very pretty beach which, in my opinion, is one of the most beautiful beaches near London.

 Not having a train station to connect it directly with other villages means it is less touristic, or perhaps I should say it is less targeted by those looking for the typical beach day trip from London.
+Botany Bay is ideal for a relaxing staycation and should be part of your list of secluded UK getaways.

 Once in Botany bay, depending on the season, you can spend a few hours in the sun on the beach below the cliffs or simply delighting in the landscape from above.